When attempting to perform a Windows FLR (Guest Files ‘Windows’) the restore fails with:

 (With Veeam v9 the operation must be performed on a Mount Server under the path: C:\Program Files\Common Files\Veeam\Backup and Replication\Mount Service)

-If the server you are attempting to restore from has volumes with native 2012 data deduplication, Veeam must be installed on the same operating system and also have the “Data Deduplication” role enabled.
+If the server you are attempting to restore from has volumes with native 2012 data deduplication, the Veeam console and mount server must be installed on the same operating system and also have the “Data Deduplication” role enabled.
 The “Data Deduplication” role appears under "File and ISCSi Services" in server manager.

 If the Windows FLR continues to fail after attempting the steps outlined in this KB, please attempt and Other-OS FLR.
 For more information regarding how to do that please review the following:

 Please be aware that we’re making changes which will restrict access to product updates for users without an active contract.